 The second table uses the same conventions as Table 1, substituting the CMS Region responsible for oversight of the MCO.
-Please note this is a change from prior years' data reporting.
-In the past, region referred to the region in which the MCO was located; now region reflects the CMS Regional office responsible for oversight.
-In some instances, these 2 regional designations are not the same.
+Note that responsible region is the CMS Regional office responsible for oversight, which may not be the physical region in which the plan resides.